 What We Do To Win Your Case

-When the hearing day arrives, you will be prepared because we will thoroughly prepare you for each stage of the process by preparing you for the questions that will very certainly be asked at the hearing.
+When the hearing day arrives, you will be prepared because we will thoroughly prep you for each stage of the process by reviewing the questions that will very likely be asked at the hearing.
 Representing you on the day of the hearing is equally critical, as you will require someone to handle the technical aspects of your case.
-Additionally, we’ll file any appropriate documentation and initiate the appeals process if your claim is refused initially.
+Additionally, we’ll file any appropriate documentation and initiate the appeals process if your claim is refused.

 What You’ll Need To Do

 Because we’ll be collaborating to get the best solution possible for your case, there are a few things we’ll need from you as well.
-Specifically, we require your availability to get answers to queries and your approval on paperwork throughout the process.
+Specifically, we require your availability to get answers to questions and your approval on paperwork throughout the process.
 Certain items will require your signature, including the transmission of your medical information to the Social Security Administration.
-Additionally, we may want additional information from you to expedite and complete your appeal.
+We may need additional information from you to expedite and complete your appeal.

 How We Can Help